GAIA-vision/GAIA-det/README.rst

 GAIA-det
 ^^^^^^
-**The code is almost complete, but the documentation haven't been completed yet.
+**The codes in this repo are almost complete, but the documentations haven't been completed yet.
 Please stay tuned.**

 Introduction
 ------------